What Is Pre-Med? Understanding the Path to Medical School

 While some of these competencies can be demonstrated through coursework, others will have to be developed and portrayed through your extracurriculars.
 Not all medical schools will list these competencies in their admission requirements, but having them will strengthen your application.

-Accordingly, you can essentially choose any major during your pre-med track, so long as you complete the necessary course requirements.
-It’s also recommended you choose a challenging major, as this will give the admissions committee better insight into your ability to handle the academic rigors of medical school.
+However, you can choose any major during your pre-med track, so long as you complete the necessary course requirements.
+It’s also recommended that you choose a challenging major, as this will give the admissions committee better insight into your ability to handle the academic rigors of medical school.

 Although it is less common, several successful medical applicants have majors in the humanities as well!